Jonkke/pathfinding-comparison/documentation/Weekly_report_1.md

 # Week 1

-Used hours during week 1:  3 hours
+Used hours during week 1:  4 hours

 ## Events of week 1
  * Development environment has been set up
  * Project has been created
+ * Some research on pathfinding algorithms has been done
  * Basic definition for the project written

 ## Problems